ifelipebj/PrometheeTools/cran-comments.md

 ### Package summary

-* This package provides sorting tools based on PROMETHEE, which have been published in highly impactful indexed journals.
+* This package includes PROMETHEE to handle a large number of alternatives, GLNF sorting algorithm to classify alternatives into ordered categories and SILS function to measure the classification quality, which has been published in a high-impact journal.

-* The suggested functions can be used with a large number of alternatives, overcoming the limitations of the existing PROMETHEEI and II packages found in CRAN.
-This enhancement extends its utility to address practical challenges.
+* The developed functions can handle a large number of alternatives, overcoming the limitations of the existing PROMETHEEI and II packages found in CRAN.
+This proposal allows dealing with new and difficult challenges in multicriteria decision making.